ofek/coincurve/README.rst

 - A global context is used by default, drastically increasing performance
 - Fixed ECDH
 - A fix to remove CFFI warnings
-- Each release uses newest version of `libsecp256k1 <https://github.com/bitcoin-core/secp256k1>`_
 - Implements a fix for `<https://bugs.python.org/issue28150>`_ to support Python 3.6+ on macOS

-**To retain backward compatibility with secp256k1-py, use coincurve version 2.1.1 specifically!**
+**To retain backward compatibility with secp256k1-py, use coincurve==2.1.1 specifically!**
-Anything after that has a modified (cleaner :) API.
+Anything after that has a modified (cleaner :) API and only supports newest versions of Python.

 Installation
 ------------